itsvivekghosh/automated-circuit-to-MAGIC-vlsi-using-eda-tool/README.md

 __Project Name:__ Automated Circuit To MAGIC VLSI layout Using Open Source EDA Tools by IIT Guwahati.<br>
 <i>This project aims to convert a circuit into its MAGIC Layout format using a circuit as an input. </i>

-<h5>MAGIC software is a open source EDA tool which is used for making layout of circuit. </h5>
+<h3>About MAGIC:</h3>
+<p>Magic is a venerable VLSI layout tool, written in the 1980's at Berkeley by John Ousterhout, now famous primarily for writing the scripting interpreter language Tcl.
+Due largely in part to its liberal Berkeley open-source license, magic has remained popular with universities and small companies.
+The open-source license has allowed VLSI engineers with a bent toward programming to implement clever ideas and help magic stay abreast of fabrication technology.
+However, it is the well thought-out core algorithms which lend to magic the greatest part of its popularity.
+Magic is widely cited as being the easiest tool to use for circuit layout, even for people who ultimately rely on commercial tools for their product design flow. </p>

 Basically if we are representing a circuit into code format then using some coding algorithm we can implement its magic VLSI layout.
 So, here circuit netlist,design rules, librecell layout are used to generate output.

-Working:

-Input files [Spice Netlist + Design Rules]   ----->   Librecell Layout as Conversion tool    ----->    Output i.e Layout [GDS,LEF,MAG]

-We can generate spice netlist of any circuit using circuit design tools,open source EDA tools.
-Design rules are the rules which are associated with ƛ rule used in stick diagram, layout.
-Stick diagram represents layer information through color code.
-Layout consists of contacts, metal, polysilicon, etc. This layers are represented using color code in stick diagram.
+__Working:__

+Input File  =====>   Layout Tool having Rules  ====>  Layout (.mag, .gds)

 __Steps Involved :__

-- Installing Python3, Ngspice, Z3Spice
+- Installing yython3, NgSpice, Z3Spice
-- Creating a python virtual environment
+- Preparing a python virtual environment
 - Installing librecell using git (Git Link in the description)
 - Applying Rules Commands
-- Installing MAGIC To see Layout
+- Installing MAGIC tool

 ### Downloading Python3, Ngspice, Z3 Solver

 __For Ubuntu:__

-Command to install ngspice & install  is :
+Command to install NgSpice software :
 ```
 sudo pacman -S install ngspice z3
 ```

-To install python3 use following command :
+To install python3 :
 ```
 sudo apt-get install python3
 ```

-To download MAGIC :
+To install MAGIC software:

 ```
 sudo apt-get install magic
 ```

-To check whether all tools are installed:

-__Checkpoint 1 :__
+Verify all installed softwares and tools by using:

 - Type `ngspice` for ngspice;
 - Give command `z3 --help` for z3 solver;
 - Give command `python3` for python.